TerraFirmaCraft/Documentation/1.18.x/data/tags.md

 `tfc:needs_black_steel_tool` | Blocks that need a black steel tool to mine.
 `tfc:needs_colored_steel_tool` | Blocks that need a red or blue steel tool to mine.
 `tfc:prospectable` | Blocks which can be found with the prospectors pick.
 When found, they will display a message with the translation key `<block translation key>.prospected`.
-`tfc:can_be_panned` | Blocks that can be picked up with a pan.
-Note that this does not necessarily mean that the anything will be dropped upon using the pan.
-`tfc:prospectable` | Blocks that can be found with a prospector`s pick `tfc:converts_to_humus` | Blocks that, when covered in snow and melted in the spring, get replaced with a humus block.
+`tfc:converts_to_humus` | Blocks that, when covered in snow and melted in the spring, get replaced with a humus block.
 `tfc:wild_crop_grows_on` | Blocks that wild crops can be placed or found on `tfc:farmland` | Farmland blocks.
 Used in some checks for block placement.